theschoolmaster/slack-bot/README.md

-#xblBot
+#slackBot

 This bot was originally created for freenode#reddit-naw.

-Now he lives on heroku and uses node and Slack.
+Now he lives on heroku and uses node and Slack's API.

-## Current commands

-- '!live GAMERTAG'